 Over the last forty years, there have been big improvements in the quality of wheat produced in the UK, meaning that millers now source more than 80% of their supplies from British farmers, compared with less than half that in the late 1970s.
-UK growers now produce 14-15 million tonnes of wheat each year, supplying over 4.5 million tonnes to the British milling industry, and also exporting to millers overseas.
+UK growers now produce 14-15 million tonnes of wheat each year, supplying approximately 5 million tonnes to the British milling industry, and also exporting to millers overseas.
 To put this in perspective, total wheat production in Britain was less than 5 million tonnes in the early 1970s.

 Different varieties of wheat are suited to different types of flour, meaning that farmers have to be careful about selecting the right wheat to grow, and then keeping varieties separate at harvest time and in store.
 Other key considerations are achieving the right technical standards (for example in relation to grain protein content); making sure it is kept free of insects, other pests and potentially harmful contaminants; and protecting the environment by ensuring correct usage of fertiliser and pesticides (if necessary).

 Most wheat grown in the UK is winter wheat.
 This is planted in the autumn, generally between September and November.
 Winter wheat accounts for more than 95% of the UK grain used by millers.
 Grain planted in January-March is generally spring wheat.
 This tends to yield less, but can suit some farms well.
 Wheat imported from North America, which accounts for 600-700 thousand tonnes each year, is spring wheat used to make breadmaking flour.